biigle/core/README.md

 ```
 {
   "type": "vcs",
-  "url": "git@github.com:BiodataMiningGroup/biigle-transects.git"
+  "url": "git@github.com:BiodataMiningGroup/biigle-volumes.git"
 }
 ```

-1. Run `php composer.phar require biigle/transects`.
+1. Run `php composer.phar require biigle/volumes`.
-2. Add `'Biigle\Modules\Transects\TransectsServiceProvider'` to the `providers` array in `config/app.php`.
+2. Add `'Biigle\Modules\Volumes\VolumesServiceProvider'` to the `providers` array in `config/app.php`.
-3. Run `php artisan transects:publish` to refresh the public assets of this package.
+3. Run `php artisan volumes:publish` to refresh the public assets of this package.
 Do this for every update of the package.